How does it work with insurance if I was hit by a moped

 If you're struck by a moped and it damaged your vehicle, how do I handle this?
 If I call my insurance company and file a claim, will my car insurance go up even though I'm not at-fault?
 The moped struck my vehicle does not have insurance.

 Another thing to think about is the cost of the repairs.
 If the cost to repair the car is less than or not much more than your deductible you would want to just pay out of pocket for the repairs.
 If you pay out of pocket the accident will not go on your record.
 Even if you do not file a claim, most insurance companies require you to report any incident.
-Check your policy for their specific guidelines.
-Here is some more information on when you want to consider not filing a claim.
-If you do decide to file a claim, here is information on what to expect.
+Check your policy for their specific guidelines as well as our article on when and how to file an insurance claim.
 Good luck and if you have any further questions, don't hesitate to ask.